lmacka/chickenfeed/README.md

 # Chicken Feed 🐔

-A demo of this in action can be seen at http://onlychicks.tv
+A demo of this in action can be seen at https://chook.cam Note that this is still very much in alpha stages and might be turned off or broken.

+For other cool chook stuff, check out my door controller [here](https://github.com/lmacka/coopi).

 ## Problem
 Let's say you have a bunch of baby chickens and for some reason you've put a camera in their brooder.
 You want to world to see your chooks, but you've only got a mediocre residential internet connection.
 More than a couple of viewers and your fancy video stream will start buffering.